-Couples, family, and individual sessions last 50 minutes and are $140.
+Individual, couples, & family sessions last 50 minutes and are $140.
 Some couples and family sessions require more time and select 90-minute sessions are available for $200.
 All forms of electronic payment as well as cash/check are accepted.
 Payment is due at time of services.
 Itemized billing statements are available for all clients if requested.

 Yes, and clients facing financial constraints are encouraged to openly discuss this during our initial telephone consultation to see if we can find a fee structure that works for you.
 Please note that those requesting sliding scale will be required to show proof of income to qualify.